 Tai Chi is a way to develop a body that is strong yet supple, a mind that is calm yet creative, and a spirit that is peaceful yet resilient.

 Tai Chi involves stretching with a full range of motion.
 All parts of the body are involved: the musculoskeletal and circulatory systems, the tendons, joints, and organs.
 Rather than using tension to develop large muscles, Tai Chi fosters a body that is relaxed and strong at a deep level.
 The gentle movements promote balance and have a calming effect on the mind.
 It is truly a moving meditation.

 Relief from pain and help with chronic conditions

 While most people who practice Tai Chi find that their energy and wellbeing improve, research has shown that it also benefits people with health problems such as heart disease, stroke, Parkinson’s, joint pain, asthma, anxiety and depression.

 The movements can be modified for people with painful joints or decreased mobility.

 About Tai Chi class

-Class is informal and offers a warm, friendly environment for learning.
-Classes are ongoing, and beginners are welcome anytime.
+Our class is informal and offers a warm, friendly environment for learning.
+Ongoing classes are open to beginners and experienced alike.
 Wear loose comfortable clothing, and come prepared to make new friends and experience lasting benefits to body, mind, and spirit.